Skip to main content

 Shortcut: Alt + G

 Carve an inset opening in the profile surface and fill it with a tile.
+Use it in DETAIL mode on a selected profile sector.
 Params: inset, repeat/scale mode, gate/door tile icon, and speed/behavior flags (hidden, locked, secret) stored on the sector.

 Window